patriceguyot/Sinusoidal-modelling/README.md

 This code shows a version of a tool in development.
 Further improvements could be added in the future, in terms of computational cost, precision of the results, and documentation.

-Remark: some synthesized audio files have been computed (in the "Synth_audio_from_pkl" folder) from the outputted plk files, and an adaptation of the [sms-tools](https://github.com/MTG/sms-tools) (that is not available in this repository).
+Remark: some synthesized audio files have been computed (in the "Synth_audio_from_pkl" folder) from the outputted plk files, using an adaptation of the [sms-tools](https://github.com/MTG/sms-tools) for the synthesis (that is not currently available in this repository).

 ## Prerequisites